(2018) THE PROPOSAL** 2018 Hot Docs Film Festival ** Honorable Mention-Emerging International Filmmaker Award

 My work has long provoked questions about access to power and power relations, in a similar realm as the work of Adrian Piper, Tanya Bruguera, Trevor Paglen and The Yes Men.

-Part thriller, part romance, The Proposal follows the making of a radical artwork that explores the contested legacy of the late Luis Barragán, Mexico’s most famous architect.
+Part thriller, part romance, The proposal is the exploration of the contested legacy of the late Luis Barragán, Mexico's most famous architect.

 The Proposal follows conceptual artist and writer Jill Magid as she develops an unorthodox project to explore artistic legacy.
-It takes as its subject the work of the Pritzker Prize-winning Mexican architect Luis Barragán, which is aggressively “protected” by its Swiss copyright holders, at the expense of public access.
-Barragán’s professional archive—including the rights to his name and work—was acquired in 1995 by Swiss furniture company Vitra, under the auspices of the Barragan Foundation.
-The foundation is directed by the wife of Vitra’s chairman who allegedly bought his then-fiancée the archive as an engagement gift.
+It takes as its subject the Pritzker Prize winning Mexican architect Luis Barragán, which is aggressively "protected" by its Swiss copyright holders, at the expense of public access.
+Barragán's professional archive - including the rights to his name and work - was acquired in 1995 by Swiss furniture company Vitra, under the auspices of the Barragan Foundation.
+The foundation is directed by the wife of Vitra's chairman who allegedly bought his then-fiancée as an engagement gift.

-The project that The Proposal documents has provoked an extended debate in Mexico on the limits of artistic freedom, and the accessibility of Barragán’s archives.
+The project that The Proposal documents has an extended debate in Mexico on Barragán's archives.

 Producers: Jarred Alterman, Charlotte Cook, Laura Coxson